RachaelKilonzo/Exploring-Torino-Municipalities/README.md

 ## Results

 ### Venue Distribution
-- **Top Venue Types**: The most common venues included restaurants, cafes, and parks.
+- **Top Venue Types**: The most common venues included Eating joints, Plazas and Fuelling Stations
 - **Municipality Insights**: Larger municipalities tended to have a higher diversity of venues, while smaller ones were more specialized.

 ### Clustering Outcomes